microsoft/pxt-common-packages/libs/game/docs/reference/game/set-dialog-frame.md

 ```
 A dialog frame includes the outside edge and the inside of the dialog.
 You make a dialog frame by creating an [image](/types/image) that has pixels to represent the borders and the inside of the frame.

 The frame image needs enough pixels to tell the dialog what the frame design should look like.
-The simplist frame is a image with 3 rows and 3 columns.
+The simplest frame is a image with 3 rows and 3 columns.
 This has enough pixels to show what colors the edges have and what color the middle has:

 ```block
 game.setDialogFrame(img`